-- Each host adapter card has a maximum of seven available SCSI addresses (6-0) in order of descending priority, with address seven reserved for the host adapter. - The optical disk library systems (C11x0A and C17xxA/C/T) use up to five SCSI addresses one for each of the magneto-optical disk drives and one for the autochanger mechanism. - Observe the maximum single-ended SCSI cable length of six meters. - 2.
-Using the hardware documentation as your primary source: - Physically set up the optical disk library (separate from the host system). - Assign unique SCSI addresses to each disk drive and autochanger mechanism and record the information. - Run the recommended tests. - 3.
-Consult Table 5-3 to determine the device drivers needed for your magneto-optical disk library and interface.
-If any necessary device driver is absent from the kernel, you will need to rebuild the kernel to include it.
-Here is how to do so: - a.
-Change directory to the build environment (/stand/build).
-Execute a system preparation script, system_prep, which extracts the system file from the current kernel and writes a system file in your current directory.
-(That is, it creates /stand/build/system.)
-The -v gives verbose explanation as the script executes.
+- Each host adapter card has a maximum of seven available SCSI addresses (6-0) in order of descending priority, with address seven reserved for the host adapter. - The optical disk library systems (C11x0A and C17xxA/C/T) use up to five SCSI addresses - one for each of the magneto-optical disk drives and one for the autochanger mechanism. - Observe the maximum single-ended SCSI cable length of six meters. - Step 2.
+Using the hardware documentation as your primary source: - Physically set up the optical disk library (separate from the host system). - Assign unique SCSI addresses to each disk drive and autochanger mechanism and record the information.